 - Transporter Boy was able to transport any living thing to distant planets or make them disappear.
 He was rejected because his power was "too dangerous," and he demonstrated limited control of them.

 - Thunderbow (Arwe Earh of Ythorza) had infallible aim in directing any weapon, telekinetic energy, or teleportation effects.
 Applicant used the bow as his weapon.
 He was rejected because use of weapons was contrary to Legion policy, and because his powers were supposedly duplicated by Saturn Girl and Tyroc.

-The last two were actually introduced four years later (with the retooled Nightwing), in Legion of Super-Heroes v.2 #272 (1981):
+The last two were also introduced four years later, with Nightwind, in Legion of Super-Heroes vol. 2 #272 (1981):